josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 It should only include what makes you look great.
 Most interviewers don't want or need to see every single spread or be able to read every paragraph of body copy (though they will read some—see #4).
 Decorating a spread just to fill up the space is the visual equivalent of commenting on the weather to fill an awkward silence: it's meaningless noise.

-<Callout class="former-highlight">Don't think of your portfolio as a collection of projects; it's a design project in&nbsp;itself.</Callout>
+<Callout>Don't think of your portfolio as a collection of projects; it's a design project in&nbsp;itself.</Callout>

 Think of every piece in your book like a movie.
 Your job is to show the preview.
 Give enough to get somebody caught up in the world, aware of the story and curious to see more—but not so much they need a soda and popcorn.
 Make it the best, most intriguing preview you can, but not the whole film.
 Obviously, when you have a wide brandscape with many touchpoints, it can pay to show them.
 But consider spreading it out, and not cramming them all on the same page or two.